 email@example.com joined Watsi on June 7th, 2015.
-Two years ago, firstname.lastname@example.org joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. email@example.com's most recent donation supported Abdi, a newborn baby from Tanzania, to fund surgery to heal his birth condition so he can grow up active.
+Two years ago, firstname.lastname@example.org joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. email@example.com's most recent donation supported Joyline, a 14-year-old girl from Kenya, to fund fracture repair surgery.

 firstname.lastname@example.org has funded healthcare for 69 patients in 15 countries.